sara-h-chen/team2-group-project/group-backend-req.md

 read notifications: mark read

 GET
-search all current food ever in the world search by location search all messages, read flag based on current user_id search users get all notifications
+search all current food ever in the world [done] search by location [done] search all messages, read flag; based on current user_id search users get all notifications